7 shot at Louisville protest over fatal police shooting

 “Louisville, thank you so much for saying Breonna’s name tonight.
 We are not going to stop until we get justice,” a woman says in the video.
 “But we should stop tonight before people get hurt.
 Please go home, be safe and be ready to keep fighting.”

 Meanwhile, live video from downtown Louisville around 12:30 a.m. showed some protesters behind makeshift wooden barricades, which appeared to be made out of picnic tables spray-painted with the words “You can’t kill us all.”
-A small fire inside a trash can was visible in the middle of the street.

 Police in body armor and face shields held batons and lined up around Louisville City Hall.
 They appeared to fire rubber bullets and deploy tear gas canisters, fogging the air and inducing coughs among the remaining members of the crowd.
-Protesters were shown filming police with their cellphones.

-Kentuckians are still under social distancing mandates driven by the coronavirus pandemic.
-Many protesters wore masks.

-Chants early Friday included “No justice, no peace” and “Whose streets?
+Chants from protesters early Friday included “No justice, no peace” and “Whose streets?
 Our streets.”

 Sign up for Daily Newsletters